What You Should Know About Investing in Bonds

 What Are Bonds?

 A bond is similar to an I.O.U.
-When you purchase a bond, you are lending money to a government, municipality, corporation, federal agency or other entity known as an issuer.
-In return for that money, the issuer provides you with a bond in which it promises to pay a specified rate of interest during the life of the bond and to repay the face value of the bond (the principal) when it matures, or comes due.
+When you purchase a bond, you are lending money to a government, municipality, corporation, federal agency, or other entity known as an issuer.
+In return for that money, the issuer provides you with a bond which is a promise to pay a specified rate of interest during the life of the bond and to repay the face value of the bond (the principal) when it matures.

 Types of Bonds